Goblin Valley State Park: A Visitor’s Guide

 Exploring the Park

-Once you pay the $15 per vehicle to get into Goblin Valley, you are free to explore!
+Once you pay the entrance fee to get into Goblin Valley, you are free to explore!
 There are camping opportunities in the park, though it is perfectly doable to see it all in a day.
-We parked at the main parking area, which was pretty huge.
+We parked at the main parking area, which had ample spots.
 We were there on a cool winter day during the week, so luckily it was mostly empty.
 Near the parking lot, there are restrooms and picnic areas.

 The valley of hoodoos between the parking lot and the cliff on the opposite side are full of little windows, alleys, tight nooks, and cool formations to explore.
 Venturing through the park is more of a casual stroll than a hike, making this a great adventure for people of a wide range of ages and hiking abilities.